w3f/polkadot-wiki/docs/learn/learn-treasury.md

 ## Creating a Treasury Proposal

-The proposer has to deposit 5% of the requested amount or {{ proposal_min_bond }} (whichever is higher) as an anti-spam measure.
+The proposer has to deposit {{ proposal_min_bond }}  or 5% of the requested amount with a cap of
+{{ proposal_max_bond }} (whichever is higher) as an anti-spam measure.
 This amount is burned if the proposal is rejected, or refunded otherwise.
 These values are subject to [governance](learn-governance.md) so they may change in the future.

 Please note that there is no way for a user to revoke a treasury proposal after it has been submitted.
 The Council will either accept or reject the proposal, and if the proposal is rejected,